-A product that isn’t ready for the market can trace back to a few factors.
+There are a few main reasons why a product isn’t ready for the Shopify.
 The most prominent factor is inconsistent product data.
-Other causes may be a lack of communication, human error, and an unsubstantial auditing strategy.
+Other factors may be a lack of team communication, human error, and an unsubstantial auditing strategy.
 Failing to go to market in a timely manner can exacerbate and derail business ventures.

 Are you unable to visualize where your products are compared to the product readiness standards?
 Unfortunately, such a blindspot can prompt an array of unpleasant effects.